Booth Ferris Foundation

 Higher Education:

-The Higher Education Program of the Booth Ferris Foundation provides capacity building support for institutions of higher education in the Northeastern United States.
+The Higher Education Program of the Booth Ferris Foundation provides capacity building support for institutions of higher education in the State of New York.
 Organizations must maintain an annual budget over $1 million.
 The following requests will not be considered:

 The Foundation supports:

 b.
-Organizations engaged in advocacy or public policy work on behalf of underserved communities in New York City
+Organizations engaged in advocacy or public policy work on behalf of underserved communities in New York City, and

 c.
 Organizations supporting and working on behalf of membership agencies or a network of nonprofits

-2. Organizations working directly to build vibrant communities and to promote equity for underserved populations in New York City.
-Support is available for capacity building or capital projects.
-Priority organizations will meet the following criteria:
+2) Organizations working directly to build vibrant communities and to promote equity for underserved populations in New York City.
+Support is available for capacity building.
+Priority organizations will demonstrate a record of strong outcomes in NYC and/or deep impact in the communities they serve.

 Application